Theresa2013/note-taker/README.md

 ## Installation

 Dependencies include express.
-It is also required to install the node package npm.
+It is also required to install the node package npm and uniqid.

 ## Usage